 A general rule of thumb for buying the proper amount of décor is to remember that for 1 ft of your tree height, you will need one of each of your design pieces (repeated in each quadrant).

 If your tree is 7 ft tall, for that quadrant you will need 7 sprays, 7 picks, 7 ornaments, etc. Multiply that by the number of quadrants you are focusing on.
-For example, if your tree is in the corner and you are not designing the back, on a 7 ft tree, you will need 7 ft × 3 sides = 21 pieces of each design element, if that same tree was in the middle of the room and all quadrants were being decorated, you would need 7 ft × 4 sides = 28 pieces of each design elements.
+For example, if your tree is in the corner and you are not designing the back, on a 7 ft tree, you will need 7 ft × 3 sides = 21 pieces of each design element, if that same tree was in the middle of the room and all quadrants were being decorated, you would need 7 ft × 4 sides = 28 pieces of each design element.

 Step 3: Assemble your tree